Gaza Terror Rockets Rain Down on Israel in Wake of UAE-Israel-Bahrain Peace Deals

 Two Israelis were evacuated to hospital and treated for shrapnel wounds, the Magen David Adom EMT service said.

-Netanyahu’s strategic adviser and former Breitbart Jerusalem bureau chief Aaron Klein slammed the “terrorist cowards.”
+Netanyahu’s strategic adviser and former Breitbart Jerusalem bureau chief Aaron Klein slammed the “terrorist cowards”:

 “Gaza terrorist cowards are desperately launching rockets at Jews because they know this new era of peace will isolate their paymasters in Tehran,” he wrote on Twitter.
 “Iran-backed terrorists are not going to stop peace for 1 sec[ond] as the children of Abraham come together to forge the path of real peace.”